surya1singh/database-design/B2B e-commerce site/README.md

 * shipment_tracking

-This is the basic conceptual data design
+This is the basic conceptual data design.